Final report for ONE19-338

 Five “half-runner” bean varieties were chosen for evaluation.
 The half-runner type of bean produces laterals or “runners” which extend ≈9-12 feet and produces a green bean with one string/pod.
 The seed is just beginning to form in the pod when half-runner beans are harvested.
 The plants are indeterminate which requires multiple harvesting over an 8-12-week period.

 We decided to redesign a trellis for beans that is a version of the cross-arm trellis used for brambles.
 With this trellis, the vines grow at an angle (30-40⁰) and the pods separate from the canopy for ease of harvest (Figure 1).
-We also hypothesize that this trellis reduces the level of interplant shading and could increase the PAR to leaf canopy.
+We also hypothesize that this trellis reduces the level of interplant shading and could increase the photosynthetically active radiation (PAR) to leaf canopy.

 Two styles of angled trellises were evaluated.
 One design had 2 cross-arms angled 40⁰.
 Each row of a 2-row bed was grown on separate arms and the canopy had a V-shape growth.
 Each arm was 7 feet in length and was constructed from untreated, pine lumber.
 Hortonova netting was stapled between the arms to provide a support for the runners.
 The other style used a single panel which was 9 feet in height and angled 40⁰ from vertical.
 Both rows were trained on the individual panel, and the canopy was oriented leaning north since the rows ran east to west.
 Vertical trellis were established by placing 7-foot metal posts every 15 feet and suspending Hortonova netting on the posts.